 The Purple Sweet Potato Makgeolli was in a semi-clear, raspberry pink colour.
-However, the deposit at the bottom of the bottle is in a pale shade of purple, more like a colour of yam.
+However, the deposit at the bottom of the bottle is in a pale shade of purple, more like the colour of yam.
 One interesting fact of this premium Makgeolli is: It is made of the sweet potatoes from Yeoju in Gyeonggi-do.
 Being a speciality of that province, all the potatoes from which the drink is made comes from Yeoju under contract since 2009.

 The colour of the wine then turns into a shade of mocha pink (?) after a good mix.
 Well, it does look like brown, misty-pink to me.
 This non-frizzy drink has a smooth texture and a medium body.
-It has a very subtle taste of a sweet potato and much sweeter than an original makgeolli — A typical drink for ladies.
+It has a very subtle taste of sweet potato and much sweeter than original makgeolli — A typical drink for ladies.

 The Fresh Salmon Carpaccio (후레쉬 연어 카르파쵸) look so good when it arrived.
 The dish is marinated with chef special sauce, extra virgin olive oil and a bit of lemon juice – indeed da bomb for an appetizer.
 Simple, elegant and delicious!